This post may contain affiliate links. Please read our disclosure policy.

 Use two wet small spoons for uniform sizing

-I often like to portion cookies with a spring-loaded ice cream scoop, often a #50 scoop (that just means that it would take 50 of that size scoop to make a quart of ice cream).
+I often like to portion gluten free cookies with a spring-loaded ice cream scoop, often a #50 scoop (that just means that it would take 50 of that size scoop to make a quart of ice cream).
 You can make these portions that way, of course, but this dough is so sticky that I find it's easier to use 2 teaspoons to scoop and then scrape off this cookie dough.

 Handle the cookie dough with wet hands